A reflection and a vision

 I now offer holistic health sessions, rather than focusing solely on mental health.
 This expansion came from two places: my clients’ needs, particularly rising burnout and health complexity and my own learning across herbalism, regenerative leadership, public health, and Indigenous health.

 In 2025, we also continued consulting, something we truly love.
-We support organisations to bring complex visions to life, design operational excellence, and ensure teams are well and thriving while continuously learning and adapting.
+We support organisations to bring complex visions to life, design and deliver operational excellence, and ensure teams are well and thriving while continuously learning and adapting.
 You can explore this work on our website.
 We are eager to take on more consulting clients and 1:1 clients this year, as well as starting our Group Holistic Health processes.

 At the end of 2024, we had hoped to bring a global gathering of Traditional Healers and Indigenous Leaders to life in Oʻahu in 2025.
 Due to relocation and shifting funding landscapes, this has paused.
 We’re now building relationships here in so-called Australia and exploring possibilities for 2026 or 2027.
 If this calls to you, please reach out.
 We will be building a like-minded team to bring this to life.

-We relaunched the Oli Wellbeing podcast “Flowing Between Worlds” and we started with a inspiring conversation Kaylene Langford, Founder of Startup Creative and proud Queer Guringai woman, whose wisdom has shaped both my business and heart.
+We also relaunched the Oli Wellbeing podcast “Flowing Between Worlds” and we started with a inspiring conversation Kaylene Langford, Founder of Startup Creative and proud Queer Guringai woman, whose wisdom has shaped both my business and heart.
 The podcast explores health through Indigenous wisdom, deep listening, and relational healing.
 It remains connected to our Give Back program, which Kay inspired.

 So for 2026, there will be a lot going on, we will continue to nurture every facet of the business and see where it takes us.
 We envision serving a lot more organisations, communities and people this year and we can’t wait.